silinternational/ecs-deploy/README.md

         --network-configuration       The network configuration for the task.
 This parameter is required for task definitions that use the awsvpc network mode to receive their own elastic network interface, and it is not supported for other network modes. (https://docs.aws.amazon.com/cli/latest/reference/ecs/run-task.html)
-        -v | --verbose                Verbose output
+        --copy-task-definition-tags   Copy the existing task definition tags to the new task definition revision -v | --verbose                Verbose output
              --version                Display the version